When do the 2022 Winter Olympics start? Opening Ceremony date, time, TV, live stream - OlympicTalk | NBC Sports

-The 2022 Winter Olympics are set to begin on Friday, February 4 through Sunday, February 20 in China.
-The Opening Ceremony will take place at the National Stadium in Beijing on that Friday.
+China will be 13 hours ahead of the Eastern Time Zone, and 16 hours ahead of the Pacific Time Zone so in a similar fashion to the Tokyo Games, viewers will have access to unprecedented full-day coverage of the Opening Ceremony.
+Live coverage begins at 6:30 a.m.
+ET on NBC and Peacock.
+Click here for a day-by-day TV viewing guide to the 2022 Winter Olympics featuring the most highly anticipated moments for each day.

-China will be 13 hours ahead of the Eastern Time Zone, and 16 hours ahead of the Pacific Time Zone so in a similar fashion to the Tokyo Games, viewers can expect live coverage of the Opening Ceremony to be available on the networks of NBC and its digital platforms, including NBCSports.com and Peacock, in the morning.
+RELATED: How to watch/stream the 2022 Winter Olympics on NBC and Peacock

 RELATED: Everything you need to know about the 2022 Winter Olympics